IkonOne/mtlib/docs/design/2d-dcel-api.md

 ### TODO
 - [x] What does end() mean???
   - Figure it out.
-- [x] Can nested classes (vertex, half_edge, face) be flyweights so we can have different back end implementations???
+- [x] Can nested classes (vertex, incident, face) be flyweights so we can have different back end implementations???
   - Sure, but refactor after initial implementation if needed.
 - [x] Is there a predefined order (e.g. vertex can be ordered lexicographically on it's vector)
   - vertices